JuzerShakir/ror_guide/README.md

 - 📃 means its a link to an article.
 - 🎥 means its a link to a video.
 - 🔖 means its a link to a website.
-- 🙋 means its a link to an answer on stackoverflow website.
+- 🙋 means its a link to an answer on stack-overflow website.

 # Table of Contents